holoviz/datashader/doc/topics/index.rst

 * `bay trimesh <bay_trimesh.html>`_
    Rendering a triangular mesh of water depths in the Chesapeake and Delaware bay areas.

+* `Amazon.com center distance <https://anaconda.org/defusco/amz_centers/notebook>`_
+   Cities in the USA colored by their distance to the nearest Amazon.com distribution center.

 * `solar <solar.html>`_
    Solar radiation data.